Master of Culture Health and Medicine, College of Arts and Social Sciences

 Owen’s PhD research explores the life-cycle dimension of income and consumption among Australian households, and how this is shaped by government policy.
 He looked to answer questions, such as the relative importance of individual differences versus other factors in explaining wage inequality in Australia, and the role that the tax-transfer system plays in cushioning workers from unexpected income changes.
 Owen has also published a number of research publications on economic topics like Australian household saving behaviour and structural change in the Chinese economy.

-Freestone, O, Daudry, A, Obeyesekere, A & Sedgwick, M 2011, ‘The Rise in Household Saving and Its Implications for the Australian Economy’.
-Economic Round-up, 2011, Vol. 2, The Treasury, Canberra.
+• Freestone O, Daudry A, Obeyesekere A and Sedgwick M (2011) ‘The Rise in Household Saving and its Implications for the Australian Economy’.
+Economic Round-up, 2011, 2, The Treasury, Canberra.

 Dr